satoru814/Deep-Learning-Papers/README.md

 ## CNN
 - **Deformable Convolutional Networks[2017]** [[arxiv]](https://arxiv.org/abs/1703.06211)<br>
+- **GCNet: Non-local Networks Meet Squeeze-Excitation Networks and Beyond[2019]** [[arxiv]](https://arxiv.org/abs/1904.11492)<br>
+It's important to understand long-range dependency for visual tasks.
+NLNet(Non-Local Networks) and SENet(Squeeze-and-Exicitation Networks) can understand the global context using non local windows.
+In this papers, autors point out redundant computation of NLNet and fix it by meet SENet architecture to it.

 ## Survey
 - **An Attention Module for Convolutional Neural Networks** [[arxiv]](https://arxiv.org/abs/2108.08205)<br>
+-
 ## Other modules